yutounun/WorkOutTrackingApp/README.md

 # WorkoutTrackingApp

-This app helps trainees to track exercises and meals they do. https://doloveworkout.com/login
+This app helps trainees to track exercises and meals they have.

+https://doloveworkout.com/login

 ## TODO before start development